mattilalab/petrov-et-al-2018/README.md

 Scripts are divided into two folders:

-1.  **tfKnown**: This folder contains scripts that were used in our study to acquire data for transcription factor (TF) binding sequences.
+**1.  tfKnown:** This folder contains scripts that were used in our study to acquire data for transcription factor (TF) binding sequences.
 We used TFs reported for _H. sapiens_ to also screen the corresponding genomic regions of other species.
 Contents:

 * 00_batchFromNCBI/
     * `batchFromNCBI`: Download chromosomes from NCBI for a list of species